 (a) A facility authorized by a permit issued under ORS 466.005 to 466.385 to store, treat or dispose of both hazardous waste and solid waste;

-(b) Disposal sites, facilities or disposal operations operated pursuant to a permit issued under ORS 468B.050 if all applicable requirements in OAR chapter 340, divisions 93 through 97 have been met;
+(b) Disposal sites, facilities or disposal operations operated under a permit issued under ORS 468B.050 if all applicable requirements in OAR chapter 340, divisions 93 through 97 have been met;

 (c) A land disposal site used exclusively for the disposal of clean fill, unless the materials have been contaminated such that the department determines that their nature, amount or location may create an adverse impact on groundwater, surface water or public health or safety;

 NOTE: Such a landfill may require a permit from the Oregon Division of State Lands.
-A person wishing to obtain a permit exemption for an inert waste not specifically mentioned in this subsection may submit a request to the department with such information as the department may require to evaluate the request for exemption, pursuant to OAR 340-093-0080.
+A person wishing to obtain a permit exemption for an inert waste not specifically mentioned in this subsection may submit a request to the department with such information as the department may require to evaluate the request for exemption, under OAR 340-093-0080.

-(d) A Site or facility utilizing any amount of sewage sludge or biosolids under a valid water quality permit, pursuant to ORS 468B.050;

-(e) Facilities which receive only source separated materials for purposes of material recovery, except when the department determines that the nature, amount or location of the materials is such that they constitute a potential threat of adverse impact on the waters of the state or public health;
+(d) A site or facility that conducts solid waste operations or activities that are limited to one or more of the following, excluding a site or facility where the department determines that the nature, amount or location of the materials or operations may constitute a potential threat of adverse impact on the environment or public health:

+(A) Using any amount of sewage sludge or biosolids under a valid water quality permit issued under ORS 468B.050;

+(B) Receiving source separated materials for purposes of material recovery;

+(C) Receiving , storing, processing or grinding wood, including painted wood, from construction and demolition and other activities to make a combustion fuel, when that fuel is to be burned at a facility that is in compliance with air quality rules;

+(D) Receiving and processing for recycling metal, cardboard, and other non-hazardous materials that have been separated from solid waste at material recovery facilities;

+(E) Receiving or processing plastics to make a feedstock for a conversion technology facility, except the following plastics:

+(i) plastics that have viable recycling markets and are acceptable in most Oregon curbside recycling collection programs, or

+(ii) clean polyolefin film plastics acceptable in commercial recycling programs;

+(F) Receiving and storing used oil for transfer to another facility for processing.
+The facility must accept and store used oil in compliance with state and federal used oil regulations;

+(G) Combusting fuels made in part from tire chips or wood, including painted wood, when burned for energy recovery in compliance with air quality rules;

-(f) A site used to transfer a container, including but not limited to a shipping container, or other vehicle holding solid waste from one mode of transportation to another (such as barge to truck); if:
+(H) Transferring a container, including but not limited to a shipping container, or other vehicle holding solid waste from one mode of transportation to another (such as barge to truck); if:

-(A) The container or vehicle is not available for direct use by the general public;
+(i) The container or vehicle is not available for direct use by the general public;

-(B) The waste is not removed from the original container or vehicle; and
+(ii) The waste is not removed from the original container or vehicle; and

-(C) The original container or vehicle does not stay in one location longer than 72 hours, unless otherwise authorized by the department.
+(iii) The original container or vehicle does not stay in one location longer than 72 hours, unless otherwise authorized by the department.

 (4) The department may, in accordance with a specific permit containing a compliance schedule, grant reasonable time for solid waste disposal sites or facilities to comply with OAR chapter 340, divisions 93 through 97.